Fiver-and-Pipkin/newspaper-tracker/README.md

 * The newspaper owner is able to add reporters' name, years of employment and birthday to a particular beat.
 * The website then displays the beats with the reporters listed by name.
 * The newspaper owner is also able to filter or search the beats.
-* The newspaper owner can click on a reporter and see all of the details about that reporter.
+* The newspaper owner can click on a beat and see all of the details about the reporters assigned to it.

 Installation
 ------------